-Point the camera at the subject, and turn the universal setting ring (5) to the left or right until the round tip of the setting marker (18) coincides with the exposure meter needle (19), as shown in the illustration on the right.
-Take care, however, not to obscure the honeycomb cell window (7) with your finger
+Pcint the camera at the subject, and turn the universal setting ring (6) to the left or right until the white circle of the setting marker (19) coincides with the exposure meter needle (20), as shown in the illustration on the right.
+Take care, however, not to obscure the honeycomb cell window (9) with your finger.

-You will find further useful hints on taking exposure readings on pages 23 to 27
+You will find further useful hints on taking exposure readings on pages 23 to 27.

-The Aperture-Speed Settings
+★ The Aperture-Speed Settings

 By taking the exposure reading as described on the previous page, you have at the same time set an aperture-speed combination to suit the prevailing light conditions.
-Now you can shoot, unless you wish to use a different shutter speed (e.g. for moving subjects) or a different aperture (for greater depth of field - see page 28).
+You can now shoot, unless you wish to use a different shutter speed (e. g. for moving subjects) or a different aperture (for greater depth of field - see page 28).

-In that case simply turn the shutter speed ring (6) to the required speed or aperture; the corresponding aperture or speed respectively can be read off immediately.
-A single turn of the shutter speed ring thus covers the whole range of aperture-speed combinations suitable for your subject
+In that case simply turn the shutter speed ring (7) to the required speed or aperture; the corresponding aperture or speed respectively can be read off immediately.
+A single turn of the shutter speed ring thus covers the whole range of aperture-speed combinations suitable for your subject.

-But please note: Once you have taken the exposure reading, do not move the universal setting ring (5) any more, otherwise the effective exposure will be altered.
-The same also happens if you turn the shutter speed ring (6) so that the black double index ♦ goes beyond the left hand limit (f/22) or the right hand limit (f/2.8) of the aperture scale.
+But please note: Once you have taken the exposure reading, do not move the universal setting ring (6) any more, otherwise the effective exposure will be altered.
+The same also happens if you turn the shutter speed ring (7) so that the black double index ♦ goes beyond the left hand limit (f/22) or the right hand limit (f/2.8) of the aperture scale.
 In both cases the setting marker would no longer coincide with the exposure meter needle.

-- ullet The black figures on the shutter speed scale (13) are the safe speeds for hand-held shots (1/60 to 1/500 second). - The orange figures (1/50 to 1 second) are also speeds which are timed automatically by the shutter on pressing the release button (9).
-However, at these speeds a firm support for the camera (e.g. a tripod, or a smooth supporting surface) is desirable during the exposure. - The green figures (4 to 60 full sec.) are auxiliary values.
-They indicate possible exposure times when the speed ring-is set to "B" (corresponding to 2 sec. as per the scale) and the diaphragm scale allows further speed-and-diaphragm combinations for poor light conditions.
-After selecting the appropriate combination, turn back the setting ring until the desired diaphragm figure is opposite the mark ▲ and then expose.
+- The black figures on the shutter speed scale (1/300 to 1/00 second) are the usual safe speeds for hand-held shots. - The orange figures (1/30 to 1 second) are also speeds which are timed automatically by the shutter upon pressing the release button (11).
+However, at these speeds a firm support for the camera (e. g. a tripod, or a smooth supporting surface) is desirable during the exposure. - When setting on green "B" the shutter will remain open as long as the release is depressed.
+It is recommended to use a cable release which screws into the release button (11).
+(On the scale "B" corresponds to 2 seconds within the scale.) - The green figures (4 to 60 full sec.) are auxiliary values.
+Such long exposure times are not foreseen in the shutter mechanism.
+They indicate possible exposure times when the speed ring (7) is set to "B" and the diaphragm scale allows further speed-and-diaphragm combinations for poor light conditions.
+After selecting the appropriate combination, turn back the setting ring (6) until the desired diaphragm figure is opposite the mark A and then expose.